Big heat in summer? With the "Ice Camouflage" cooling mat for dogs, a cool spot is always provided

 But what should you do if there is no cool ground in sight? - This "Ice Camouflage" cooling mat for dogs works wonders, especially because it is optimal and handy to transport.
 This mat can be useful, for example, on a wooden floor that is too warm or on a car seat that is too warm, since no refrigerator or similar is needed and it is super easy to clean with a damp cloth.

 This cooling mat works very cleverly - the gel in the mat only releases its cooling effect when pressure is applied.
-That means your four-legged friend must first lie down on the mat so that it can cool the dog extensively - this mat can cool for up to 2 hours at a time.
+This means that your four-legged friend must first lie down on the mat so that it can cool the dog extensively - this mat can cool for up to 2 hours at a time.

 If your 4-legged friend gets up earlier, the cooling decreases and then the mat begins to regenerate.
 After about 20 minutes, the cooling mat is fully operational again.